nolanlawson/pseudo-worker/README.md

     npm install

-Then to test in Node (using an XHR shim):
+Then to test in Node (using an fetch shim):

     npm test